notnick2/minesweeper/README.md

 ## Customization

 - **Adjust Grid Size**: In the source code, you can modify the `ROWS` and `COLS` constants to change the dimensions of the game board.
-- **Change Mine Density**: The `MINE_DENSITY` constant determines the percentage of cells that contain mines.
+- **Change Mine Density**: The `MINES` constant determines the percentage of cells that contain mines.
 Adjust this value for easier or more challenging games.

 ## Dependencies